 - 2 tablespoons (28 g) unsalted butter (or plant butter)

 - unsweetened whipped cream, whipped coconut cream, or thick coconut yogurt

 - flaky salt, such as Maldon

-- Fish out the vanilla pod (or strain the pudding into a measuring pitcher if at all lumpy) and divide the pudding into 4 cups.
+- Fish out the vanilla pod (or strain the pudding into a measuring pitcher if at all lumpy) and divide the pudding between 4 heat.
 (You can rinse the vanilla pod, let it dry, and stick it in a bottle of booze or a jar of sugar, if you like.)

 - Pudding skin is an area of some disagreement, with supporters of either side, pro-skin and anti-skin, debating their points heatedly.
-As for me, I just cover the cups with plastic wrap (not pressed onto the surface of the pudding) and mine haven't formed much of a skin.
+As for me, I just cover the cups loosely with beeswax wrap or plastic wrap (not pressed onto the surface of the pudding) and mine don't form a skin.

-- Chill the puddings until cold and set, 1 1/2 hours or up to several days.
+- Chill the puddings until cold and set, at least 1 1/2 hours or up to 4 days.
 Serve with a dollop of whipped cream and a few flecks of flaky salt.